oz123/coredns-netbox-plugin/README.md

 }
 ```

-## Usage
+## Enabling

-To activate the plugin you need to compile CoreDNS with the plugin added
+To activate the *netbox* plugin you need to compile CoreDNS with the plugin added
 to `plugin.cfg`

 ```
 netbox:github.com/oz123/coredns-netbox-plugin
 ```

-Then add it to Corefile:
+### Ordering in plugin.cfg

+The ordering of plugins in the `plugin.cfg` file is important to ensure you
+get the behaviour you expect when using multiple plugins in a config section.

+For example, in order to utilise the native cache plugin, ensure that you add
+the *netbox* plugin _after_ `cache:cache` but _before_ any plugins you want to
+be able to fall-through to (eg `file:file` or `forward:forward`).

+## Syntax

 ```
-. {
 netbox {
   token TOKEN
   url URL
   localCacheDuration DURATION
   ttl DURATION
-   }
+  fallthrough [ZONES...]
 }
 ```